Cable Laying / Threading Service

-Our team – humans and ferrets – have vast experience of working on construction sites and farms, threading cables and draw ropes, as well as locating blockages in underground drains.
+Our team – humans and ferrets – have vast experience of working on construction sites, in factories, malls, farms, stately homes, heritage sites, housing estates, and remote cottages, barns and stables, threading cables and draw ropes, as well as locating blockages in underground drains.

-We can use our ferrets to thread cables underground, through pipes and conduits, behind false ceilings, through wall cavities and in many other situations.
+We use our ferrets to thread cables, cords, ropes and lines underground, through pipes and conduits, behind false ceilings, through wall cavities and in many other situations.

 Our Ferrets